simonbesnard1/gedidb/doc/user/why-gedidb.rst

  - **High redundancy**: Users often need only a few metrics from across different products for each footprint, yet each HDF5 file contains extensive redundant information, leading to excessive disk and network load.
  - **Filter challenges**: The GEDI research community has identified common initial filters that reduce data size by up to 30%, yet these filters are not reflected in the raw HDF5 files.

-**gediDB** was designed to address these issues by providing an efficient, pre-filtered database system that combines GEDI L2A+B and L4A+C products.
-Over the past year, this approach has been tested on the Cambridge computer cluster with a database of around 9.5 TB, covering tropical moist forests and Europe from 2019–2023.
-This collaboration with GFZ aims to expand and offer a public version of **gediDB** with Python tools that streamline access to the entire GEDI catalog.
+GediDB was designed to address these issues by providing an efficient, pre-filtered database system that combines GEDI L2A+B and L4A+C products.
+Over the past year, this approach has been tested on the Cambridge computer cluster with a large database of around 10 TB.

 What gediDB enables
 -------------------

-By overcoming GEDI’s high dimensionality and spatial complexities, **gediDB** offers powerful capabilities that simplify data access and analysis, including:
+By overcoming GEDI’s high dimensionality and spatial complexities, gediDB offers powerful capabilities that simplify data access and analysis, including:

  - **Efficient, region-specific querying**: Quickly filter data by regions, variables, and time intervals for targeted analysis.
  - **Advanced geospatial querying**: Harness **PostgreSQL** and **PostGIS** for spatially enabled, SQL-based data retrieval within specified boundaries.
  - **Distributed processing**: Leverage **Dask** to parallelize and scale data processing, ensuring large-scale GEDI datasets are handled efficiently.
  - **Unified GEDI products**: Easily combine data from multiple GEDI levels (e.g., Levels 2A, 2B, and 4A) into a single dataset, enabling more comprehensive analysis.

-By abstracting the complexity of raw GEDI HDF5 files, **gediDB** empowers researchers to focus on their scientific objectives without data management bottlenecks.
+By abstracting the complexity of raw GEDI HDF5 files, gediDB helps researchers to focus on their scientific objectives without data management bottlenecks.

 GEDI data structure and gediDB’s solution
 -----------------------------------------

-GEDI’s multi-dimensional data—spanning time, space, and height—presents unique challenges in processing and interpretation. **gediDB** simplifies these complexities by aligning data dimensions and providing intuitive modules for accessing and manipulating data.
+GEDI’s multi-dimensional data—spanning time, space, and height—presents unique challenges in processing and interpretation.
+GediDB simplifies these complexities by aligning data dimensions and providing intuitive modules for accessing and manipulating data.
 Users can:

  - **Filter GEDI data by time and space**: Retrieve data within specified geographic or temporal ranges.
  - **Merge and unify GEDI products**: Integrate multiple GEDI products for smooth, consolidated analyses.